aquilesC/aquiles.me/content/essays/LinkedIn/23-12-20_There are no 10 rules.md

 The quicker you learn, the faster you'll identify what to do.

 A minimum viable product is a tool for learning about your customers.
-The quicker you do it the faster you'll reach the market.
+The quicker you do it the faster you'll reach the 'market.

 There will always be new things for a founder: marketing, finance, regulations.
 Surround yourself with people that can help you learn and grow.